JoshuaKGoldberg/Typespace/README.md

 ## Usage

 You can use Typespace via `require`/`import` or on the command-line.
-There's also a [gulp plugin](https://github.com/joshuakgoldberg/gulp-typespace) for building.
+There's also a [gulp plugin](https://github.com/joshuakgoldberg/gulp-typespace).

 Required arguments/flags: